On Mar, 20 2020

 - Without the option of brick-and-mortar retail, your customers are all shopping online.
 By moving your marketing online, you streamline the process between viewing a marketing message and making the purchase.
-With the help of a first-class marketing automation tool like Carts Guru, all your customers need to do is open your marketing message, click to purchase, and have their order delivered straight to their door.
+With the help of Carts Guru, all your customers need to do is open your marketing message, click to purchase, and have their order delivered straight to their door.

 - Customers all over the world are stuck indoors, staring at screens.
 The only way to ensure that your brand is visible to them is by meeting them where they are - online.
 Over the next few weeks or months, whenever your customer needs or wants something they will browse for it online.
 It’s your job to make sure it’s your brand right there offering it to them.

 3. Reassure customers, keep them in the loop

 The situation we’re currently in is unprecedented, and your customers are understandably cautious and confused.
 It’s your job as an e-merchant to reassure your customers, tell them how you’re dealing with the crisis, and let them know of any way that they might be affected as consumers.
 Now is the time to build trust, so communication and transparency are key.